return to 2003

 problem is incompatible paints, brushes, canvases, and desires.

 too, that technique is just a tool.
 Once you have mastered

 technique, then you must teach yourself to create.
 This you

 can learn from no one.
 The ultimate goal is to justify your

 technique by putting it in the service of your ideas, and to

 In the end, what one learns from the masters that is most

 important is that great artists are not just virtuosos or

 brilliant technicians.
-Nor, as we have had ample
+Nor, as we have had ample evidence

-ideamen.
+or ideamen.
 History teaches us that they must be both:

 masters of an expressive medium with ideas of a depth and

 sophistication worthy of expression.

 If this paper was useful to you in

 any way, please consider donating a dollar (or more) to the SAVE

 THE ARTISTS FOUNDATION.
 This will allow me to continue writing